tjovanovic96/billupscodingchallenge/README.md

 In a larger-scale application, these optimisations would be evaluated based on profiling and real usage patterns.

 **External random number API**
 Computer choices are sourced from an external random number API (`codechallenge.boohma.com`).
 Polly is configured with a retry policy (3 attempts, exponential backoff) to handle transient failures gracefully.
-If the API is unavailable, the service returns an appropriate error response rather than silently failing.
+If all retries are exhausted, the service falls back to a local random number generator so the game remains playable.
+The failure is logged as a warning for observability.

 ---